stephengold/MonkeyWrench/README.md

 At any given time, one text line is selected, indicated by a yellow arrow.
 Lines that can be selected are hereafter referred to as _fields_.

+The displayed status includes:
++ which test data are selected (the "Locator", in JME jargon)
++ which loaders are selected (such as "Default" for jme3-blender and jme3-plugins or "Lwjgl" for MonkeyWrench)
++ which model in the test data is selected for loading
++ which animation (if any) in the loaded model (if any) is running

 #### User controls